keerthanaguttha/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Start the program
 ### Step 2:
+Write the program appropriately
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+Execute the program
 ### Step 5:
 End of program
 ### PROGRAM: